gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

 You can use CloudFormation or Terraform to automate the provisioning and setup of your AWS infrastructure.

 WARNING:
 CI/CD jobs use the image defined in the ECS task, rather than the value of the `image:` keyword in your `.gitlab-ci.yml` file.
 This configuration can result in multiple instances of runner manager or in large build containers.
 AWS is aware of the issue and GitLab is [tracking resolution](https://gitlab.com/gitlab-com/alliances/aws/public-tracker/-/issues/22).
-You might consider creating an EKS cluster instead by following the official [AWS EKS Quick Start](https://aws.amazon.com/solutions/implementations/amazon-eks/).
+You might consider creating an EKS cluster instead by following the official [AWS EKS Blueprints](https://aws-ia.github.io/terraform-aws-eks-blueprints/).

 WARNING:
 Fargate abstracts container hosts, which limits configurability for container host properties.
 This affects runner workloads that require high IO to disk or network, since these properties have limited or no configurability with Fargate.
 Before you use GitLab Runner on Fargate, ensure runner workloads with high or extreme compute characteristics on CPU, memory, disk IO, or network IO are suitable for Fargate.